 Head of Faculty: Mr H.R.W.
 Peach

-Follow Shrewsbury German on Twitter: @ShrewsGerman
+Follow the German Faculty on Twitter: @ShrewsGerman

 German is, we believe, a very useful language of which to have a command.
 It is the most widely spoken language within the European Union; industry and commerce are crying out for well-qualified Germanists (Germany is indeed Britain’s major trading partner).
 GCSE provides a good basic knowledge; those who go on to take the subject in the Sixth Form gain further insights into the culture of German-speaking countries, as well as an enhanced proficiency in the language.